spy16/goworm/README.md

 GoWorm is a simulation system for spiking neural networks.

-`goworm` is generic enough to run different models defined using simple CSV files.
+`goworm` is generic enough to run different models defined using simple JSON files.
 A full connectome of C.Elegans is provided.

 ## Usage